JoannaSharrad/ghcErrorsDoc/README.md

 # ghcErrorsDoc
-Latex Document describing the Type Checkers Errors Messages
+- Latex Document describing the Type Checkers Errors Messages.
+- Programs that causes these messages to happen!